spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/install-vertex.md

 There are 3 different failure scenarios where `TaxAppCalculationPlugin` might need to use a fallback logic:

-1. Vertex App is not connected: fallback plugins defined in `getFallbackQuoteCalculationPlugins()` and `getFallbackOrderCalculationPlugins()` will be used.
+1. Vertex App is not connected: fallback plugins defined in `getFallbackQuoteCalculationPlugins()` and `getFallbackOrderCalculationPlugins()` will be used to calculate taxes.
-2. Vertex App is disabled: fallback plugins defined in `getFallbackQuoteCalculationPlugins()` and `getFallbackOrderCalculationPlugins()` will be used.
+2. Vertex App is disabled: fallback plugins defined in `getFallbackQuoteCalculationPlugins()` and `getFallbackOrderCalculationPlugins()` will be used to calculate taxes.
 3. Vertex App is not responding or is responding with an error: tax value will be set to zero and the customer will be able to proceed with the checkout.

 {% endinfo_block %}